6 ways sales automation can boost your business

 - You spend ages trying to arrange a client meeting

 Any of these ring a bell?
-Then sales automation could improve both your efficiency and your profitability.
+Then sales automation could improve both your efficiency and your profitability, particularly with strategies such as account-based marketing, inbound marketing and outbound marketing.

 So, what is sales automation?